timkomate/weather-monitor/README.md

 }
 ```

-4. Create a file named config.json in the same directory to configure the script behavior.
+4. Create a file named `config.json` (or copy the example from the `configs/` directory) in the root directory to configure the script behavior.
 The file should have the following structure:
 ```
 {
     "city": "your_city_name",